schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 For a number of months we've had an occasional kerfuffle where it seems we were losing players.
 It turned out to be an issue with when we decided to assign player roles, as well as even having players immediately join a game.
 In the original implementation, we combined logging in, with joining a game, and assigning roles to players.
-Assigning players games and roles, along with eventual consistency in DynamoDB, lead to users getting the same roles, or the game overfilling.
+Assigning players to games and roles, along with eventual consistency in DynamoDB, lead to users getting the same roles, or games overfilling.

 While it was possible to rewrite how we interacted with DynamoDB, there was another desired change that predated discovering this defect.
-That change would make the original problem go away by separating logging in with joining a game, and subsequent role assignment.
+That change would make the original problem disappear by separating logging in with joining a game, and subsequent role assignment.

 The original issue was assigning roles to multiple users joining a game from multiple mobile clients, that is, in